 QPS has extended its current rebate offers which include a $30 rebate offer on Que! external FireWire drives and a $20 rebate on Que!
 USB CD-RW drives.
 The mail-in rebates which now run through through March 31, 2001, apply to purchases made from participating retail stores, catalogs, e-tailers and other retailers of computer products.

 id Software has updated its list of Frequently Asked Questions for Quake III: Team Arena.
 The update includes answers on topics such as occasional disconnects, disappearing demos and taking advantage of a machine with more than 64 MB RAM.

+Computer Games Online has published a brief preview of Summoner, the 3D role-playing game already available for the Playstation 2 and coming to the Mac and PC in Q2 2001.
 Volition has made a considerable effort to take advantage of the PC in distinguishing this game from its PS2 version.
 Computer players will be able to go online and join up in parties (with players controlling the non-Joseph characters) to win the adventure.
 While the game won\'t have a level editor, the designers are confident that mod makers won\'t have trouble populating existing levels with player-designed monsters and equipment.